luapower/sock/socket2.md

 ### `socket.poll(timeout) -> true | false,'timeout' | nil,err,errcode`

 Poll for the next I/O event and resume the coroutine that waits for it.

+Timeout is in seconds with anything beyond 2^31-1 taken as infinte and defaults to infinite.

 ### `socket.start(timeout) -> true | nil,err,errcode`